Experiment groups in Uncountable are containers that organize related experiments without creating new projects or subprojects.

 Overview

-An experiment group is a collection of experiments grouped under a shared name.
-On the Project Dashboard, groups appear as collapsible rows that can be expanded to show member experiments.
+An experiment group is a named collection of experiments.
+On the Project Dashboard, groups appear as collapsible rows you can expand to see the experiments inside.

 Groups can also be browsed across a schema from the dedicated Experiment Groups listing page (Experiments > Experiment Groups).